VCityTeam/UD-SV/Doc/Process/TutorialOpenDataInItowns.md

 And save.

-Now you should have the page 'Edit Layer'
+Now you should have the page 'Edit Layer',
 Change the name and the title check the Native SRS is correct.

 If you have other data you have to change that [here](https://github.com/NikoSaul/itowns2/blob/dataZanzibar/examples/pointcloud.js#L20) in iTowns, pointsCloud.js file,